 Jeremy scored his first Grade One success with Melodic Rendezvous in the Tolworth Hurdle at Sandown in 2013.

 Sandown was also the scene of his first Flat winner, in 2016, Jeremy took out his flat licence and Unison shortly won two at Sandown that August under Silvestre de Sousa and George Baker.
-Since then Miss Minuty and Greenview Paradise have both notched up multiple wins on the flat.
+Since then Miss Minuty, Greenview Paradise and Celtic Art have notched up multiple wins on the flat.

-If you are interested in joining Team Scott, please contact us with details of your experience either by email or by telephone.
+If you are interested in joining Team Scott, we are currently looking for enthusiastic people to join us.
+If you are interested then please contact us with details of your experience either by email or by telephone.